Architecture of Nepal

 Nepali architecture or Nepalese architecture is a unique blend of artistic and practical considerations.
 Situated between the trade routes of India, Tibet and China, Nepali architecture reflects influences from these cultural strongholds.
 The pagoda architectural tradition figures prominently among Hindu temples in the country.
 In contrast, Buddhist temples reflect the Tibetan tradition of Buddhist architecture and the stupa features prominently.
 Mugal, summit and dome styles also have great scope in Nepal.
-Whilst significant influence for Nepal's architecture comes from India, there is also a distinct influence from the.
+Whilst significant influence for Nepal's architecture comes from India, there is also a distinct influence from the Newar people.

 Nepal's architectural history

 Nepal has a variety of distinctive architectural features which are represented in residential, religious and public buildings.
 Much of Nepal’s architectural history is aligned with the dynasties that ruled at a particular time.
 Global industrialisation, which occurred between the 18th and 19th centuries, transformed most of the world’s construction.
 However, Nepal followed a different architectural trajectory.

 Some accounts of Nepalese history are told through myth, the earliest of which can be dated back to 1558.
 One myth describes the architectural development of Kathmandu: There was a lake in Kathmandu and originally, people lived on the higher areas surrounding it.
 One day a ‘lotus-borne’ fire began on the lake’s surface and Bodhisattva Manjushri (an individual on the path to enlightenment) used his sword to disperse the water from the lake.
 From this point onwards, people descended into the valley and built their residences there.
 It is believed that these structures still remain and that this mythical site is now modern-day Kathmandu.